 The Ozzy the Bear and Troy the Bull statues are also available in a 20 oz set that features both creatures.
 You can situate them using their natural stances to reflect the ongoing battle between Bear and Bull Markets, with Ozzy’s massive figure and powerful frame ready to try and hold back the unbridled forward charge of Troy as he forces the markets higher.

 The American Silver Eagle is the single most popular silver bullion coin in the world today, and now the American bald eagle is presented to you in a truly new and unique manner.
 As the first in an exciting series of silver statues, the American bald eagle appears as the standard bearer of freedom and majesty.
-As the first statue released in the Coins of the World Statue series from Heads or Tales Coin Company, the American Silver Eagle takes center stage with a breath-taking rendition of America’s greatest symbols of the freedom and democracy coming to life on a 9.8 mm tall, solid silver statue.
+As the first statue released in the Coins of the World Statue series from Silver Statues, the American Silver Eagle takes center stage with a breath-taking rendition of America’s greatest symbols of the freedom and democracy coming to life on a 9.8 mm tall, solid silver statue.

 Each 20 oz Antique American Silver Eagle Silver Statue captures the majesty of the nation’s official emblem in a unique twist on the Silver Eagle bullion coin series.
 A bald eagle is depicted seated upon a rocky perch, its head held high and alert for threats on the horizon, while one leg is raised with its talon resting upon the heraldic shield of the United States, symbolizing its readiness to defend the nation at all costs.